 Switch insurance companies at any time Most people shop around and switch insurers at the end of their policy term, but you can do it at any time.
 We wouldn’t recommend making any changes on the same day as an accident .
 That may seem suspect to a new company, but instead, wait until after claims process has begun.

-Will my auto insurance go up if someone hits me?
+Will my insurance go up if I’m not at fault?